 Confronting the obstacles imposed by the pandemic, the duo was innovative in the way they created their artwork.
 Instead of shipping the table to them, they were resourceful and purchased a table similar to the one in the house online in New York on Facebook Market the next day.
 They used it as a replica for this work and shipped the cutlery and crockery instead, which were then installed onto the discarded table in the house.

-Click here to see the video that Icy and Sot sent us from New York, demonstrating their artwork on the replica table.
+Click here to see the video Icy and Sot sent from New York, demonstrating their artwork on the replica table.